metacman/Udemy-Git/README.md

 This repo is used to store files for Udemy courses.

-A list of the Udemy courses completed using this repo is shown below.
+The list below shows the Udemy courses completed using this repo.

 Git
 1. Command Line Essentials: Git Bash for Windows